DESTINATION

 The Highest Plateau on Earth

-Lhasa — the capital at 3,656 m — was founded in the 7th century.
-The Potala Palace was the seat of the Dalai Lamas from the 17th century until 1959.
-The Jokhang Temple remains Tibetan Buddhism's holiest building.
-From Lhasa, classic itineraries head south to Everest Base Camp (north side) or west to Mount Kailash — the sacred mountain at the centre of the universe for Hindus, Buddhists and Bon practitioners.
+Lhasa, the capital, sits at 3,656 m and was founded in the 7th century.
+The Potala Palace was the seat of the Dalai Lamas from the 17th century until 1959, and the Jokhang remains the holiest building in Tibetan Buddhism, with pilgrims walking its Barkor circuit daily.
+From Lhasa the classic routes run south to Everest Base Camp on the north side, which is the original 1920s British approach, or west to Mount Kailash, sacred to Hindus, Buddhists, Jains and Bon alike.

 • 01